SlowhippoZaWeebo/Goodbye-Moon-Monke/README.md

 # Goodbye Moon Momke

-When you flip someone off, you ascend to the heavens
+When you flip someone off, you ascend to the heavens.
+Hold down grip and A or X button depending on which hand you are using.
+Monke watch support for turning it on/off and adjusting speed will be added later.

 ## Credits